Ordering Food in Spanish

 Excuse me, we’re ready for the check, please.

 If you’re in a hurry and want to keep it simple, you could just say: La cuenta, por favor.
+However, “Ya estamos listos para la cuenta” is more a courteous way to ask for the check in Mexico.
 But whichever way you choose to ask for the check, adding disculpe, por favor and gracias, is always a good idea and will make you sound like a more gracious customer.

 When you want to ask for a to-go container